appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 #### Auto generate form

-Enabling the **Auto Generate Form** property can save time and effort when dealing with changing source data.
-This feature ensures that the form fields are updated automatically based on any changes in the data, such as changes in keys or data types.
+You can enable the **Auto Generate Form** property to have the form fields regenerate automatically when the source data changes, for example, when keys in the JSON data change or if a data type changes, for example, from string to a number.

 However, it's important to note that enabling this feature can override any custom configurations that you may have made using JavaScript for data transformation.